lokeshpanthangi/gemini-multi-turn-chat/README.md

 Enter your second message (follow-up or additional detail): Which of these features make it good for data science specifically?

-Final response from Gemini:
-Python excels in data science due to several of its features:
+Gemini: Python excels in data science due to several of its features:

 1. **Rich Ecosystem of Libraries**: Python offers specialized libraries like NumPy (for numerical computing), pandas (for data manipulation), Matplotlib and Seaborn (for visualization), scikit-learn (for machine learning), and TensorFlow/PyTorch (for deep learning).